17th Jul 2024 1:08:06 AM

 Anele Nyongwana in February 2007 with Children of Fire Director Bronwen Jones and nurses in the Iris Ward of Netcare's Sunninghill Hospital.

-She was referred to us by Dr. Bruno Pauly and volunteer Nolwandle Made.
-She sustained burns on her face and hand at the age of three months, when a candle fell over and set the paper on the shack walls alight.
-The burning material fell onto her face and burned it badly, and she injured her hand when she tried to push it of.
+Anele was referred to the charity by Dr Bruno Pauly and one-time volunteer Nolwandle Made, a hydrologist who was working in the area.
+Anele sustained flame burns on her face and hand at the age of three months, when a candle allegedly fell over and set the paper on the shack walls alight.
+The burning material fell onto her face and burned it badly, and she injured her hand when she tried to push it off.
+The baby had negligently been left alone.

-She was admitted to Chris Hani Baragwanath Hospital.
-The nurses allegedly told her father that she would not make it and they suggested to give Anele an injection to let her “slip away”.
-Moses refused and requested to speak to the doctors.
-He stayed with his daughter the whole night, and in the end they told him she was going to be OK.
+She was admitted to Chris Hani Baragwanath Academic Hospital in Soweto.
+The nurses allegedly told her father that she would not make it and they suggested to give Anele an injection to let her "slip away".
+Moses Fuzani, the father, refused and requested to speak to the doctors.
+He stayed with his daughter the whole night, and in the end, they told him that the baby was going to be OK.

 This material is Copyright © The Dorah Mokoena Charitable Trust and/or Children of Fire , 1998-2024.